jokob-sk/Docker-Image-for-Pi.Alert/README.md

 The UI is located on `<host IP>:20211/pialert/`

-Please note - the cronjob is executed every 5 and 15 minutes so wait that long for the devices to update.
+Please note - the cronjob is executed every 1, 5 and 15 minutes so wait that long for all of the scans to run.

 # Disclaimer
 This is my second container and I might have used unconventional hacks so if anyone is more experienced, feel free to fork/create pull requests.